muratk5n/thirdwave/en/index.md

 ---

-The events that led to this point were crazy; the meatgrinder of Brexit destroyed one politician after another, finally ending up with Sunak at that coronation.
-Tories will be trounced in the next general due to previous chaos unrelated with Sunak, but at least there will be some competency in the office, your country will not burn in this last stretch of conservative government.
+The meatgrinder of Brexit destroyed one politician after another, finally ending up with Sunak at that coronation.
+Tories will be trounced in the next general due to previous chaos unrelated with Sunak, but at least there will be some competency in the office, the country will not burn in this last stretch of conservative government.
 Hey it could have been Lettuce Liz at that coronation - label pinned by the colorful Brit media, meaning a lettuce would outlast the former PM -they were proven right-.

 ---